Best Friend's Brother: Commercial performance

 "Best Friend's Brother" debuted at number 93 on the US Billboard Hot 100 chart dated June 18, 2011.
 The song later peaked at number 86 on the chart, lasting four weeks on the chart and giving Justice her third Hot 100 hit in the United States.
 "Best Friend's Brother" also peaked at number one on the US Kid Digital Song Sales chart, number 27 on the US Pop Digital Song Sales chart, and number 65 on the US Digital Song Sales chart.
+"Best Friend's Brother" was listed at number four on the 2011 Kid Digital Song Sales year-end chart.

 Promotion

 A music video for " Best Friend's Brother" was first released in May 2011 on Nickelodeon.
 It was subsequently uploaded to the official Victorious YouTube channel on September 20, 2012.
 The video features Justice being attracted to her best friend's older brother, Daniel Romer, and daydreaming about him.
 It also features other members of the Victorious cast.
 Rachel Sheehan for J-14 opined that the visual "was such a cute concept", while the joint website of Bop and Tiger Beat stated that the "video is one of our faves".

 Before filming the music video, Justice learned the choreography at a dance studio to prepare for the performance.
 In October 2011, J-14 promoted the song by launching a contest that offered one winner and a friend the opportunity to fly to Los Angeles and meet Justice.
 Justice performed the song live during her 2012 and 2013 tours.
 In 2022 and 2023, fellow Victorious actor Matt Bennett performed the song live during some of his DJ concert sets.